SlimeKnights/slimeknights.github.io/docs/roadmap/index.md

 ## Next Actions

-1.20.1 is in public Beta.
+1.20.1 is offically marked "release".
 We plan to continue adding features from the roadmap for the next couple of updates, then decide whether to add larger features or focus on another port.

 1.19.2 and 1.18.2 are both considered stable.
 We plan at least 1 more release for each version, but its to be determined how many bug fixes make it to each which are not already coded.